carbon-language/carbon-lang/flang/documentation/Calls.md

    for calls that pass internal procedures as arguments).
 1. Resolve the target procedure's polymorphic binding, if any.
 1. Marshal actual argument addresses/values into registers.
-1. Marshal an extra argument for the assumed-length `CHARACTER` result length or the function result descriptor.
+1. Marshal an extra argument for the `CHARACTER` result length (assumed or explicit) or the function result descriptor.
-1. Set the host variable link register when calling an internal procedure from its host or another internal procedure, a procedure pointer, or dummy procedure (when it has a descriptor).
+1. Set the "host instance" (static link) register when calling an internal procedure from its host or another internal procedure, a procedure pointer, or dummy procedure (when it has a descriptor).
 1. Jump.